intentmesh/Openlift/README.md

 ---

-OpenLift exists to give technicians, ISPs, and component vendors the same freedom Android gave handset makers—an open, safety-first platform where innovation is decoupled from proprietary hardware. 🚧 Let’s build the elevator ecosystem we always wished existed.
+OpenLift exists to give technicians, ISPs, and component vendors the same freedom Android gave handset makers—an open, safety-first platform where innovation is decoupled from proprietary hardware. 🚧 Let's build the elevator ecosystem we always wished existed.